 Dabur India sued in US and Canada for selling products allegedly causing cancer

-The company has denied the allegations, which it says are based on ‘unsubstantiated and incomplete study’.
+The company has denied the complaints, which it says are based on ‘unsubstantiated and incomplete study’.

-Consumer goods company Dabur India on Wednesday said that its three foreign subsidiaries have been sued in the federal and state courts in the United States and Canada over allegations that their products have caused ovarian and uterine cancer, among other health issues.
+Consumer goods company Dabur India on Wednesday said that three of its foreign subsidiaries have been sued in federal and state courts in the United States and Canada over allegations that their products have caused ovarian and uterine cancer, among other health problems.

 Dabur India’s subsidiaries Namaste Laboratories, Dermoviva Skin Essentials and Dabur International, among others, have been named as defendants in 5,400 cases, the company said in an exchange filing on Wednesday.
 The federal cases against the company were consolidated as a multi-district litigation before a district court in the United States’ Illinois, it said.

-The case pertains to consumers’ complaints that hair relaxer products manufactured by Dabur India contain certain chemicals that have allegedly caused cancer and other health issues among users.
+The case pertains to complaints that hair relaxer products manufactured by Dabur India contain chemicals that have allegedly caused cancer and other health problems among users.

 Dabur India said that it is challenging the adequacy of the complaints and is exchanging requests for information and documents in some cases.